MichaelCurrin/react-deno-quickstart/docs/deploy.md

 ## Hosting

-The output directory from the [Build](#build) section can be served as static content using Nginx or a static hosting service like Netlify or GitHub Pages.
+The output directory from the [Build](#build) section can be served as static content using Nginx or a static hosting service like Netlify or [GitHub Pages][].
 You do not need Deno running host this site.

 To set up GitHub Pages: